Everything on ADA Compliance

 Web accessibility cases against giants like Domino's, Nike, and Beyonce made the headlines, but the majority of lawsuits have been filed against small and medium businesses.
 It’s estimated that 85% of ADA lawsuits in federal and state courts in 2018 were filed against small and medium retail businesses.

 The implications are clear: a non-accessible website is a major liability for any company operating on the web today.
-It’s worth remembering that the market of people with disabilities is also rising.
+It’s worth remembering that the market for people with disabilities is also rising.
 At around $21 billion, it’s worth more than the African-American and the Hispanic markets combined.

 In 2019, digital accessibility has become a fundamental principle for all marketers and businesses who understand that users’ needs always come first.
 If you want to keep your business safe from ADA web accessibility lawsuits, appeal to customers with disabilities, and feel that you are upholding the social fabric, you need an accessibility solution for your website.